Snowy Mountains Alpine Walk

 Summit Mount Kosciuszko, Australia’s highest peak, and complete the entire 56 km Snowies Alpine Walk, returning each evening to the comfort of Snowbird Lodge in Charlotte Pass.

-Known for its snow-covered peaks, glacial lakes, spring wildflowers, and granite boulders, Kosciuszko National Park is a wild and rugged landscape that offers an unforgettable walking experience.
+Known for its snow-covered peaks, glacial lakes, spring wildflowers, and granite boulders, Kosciuszko National Park is home to wild and rugged landscapes that offers an unforgettable walking experience.

-Each evening, unwind at Snowbird Lodge, a cosy alpine retreat, where nourishing meals and warm beds await after your day in the mountains.
+Each evening, unwind at Snowbird Lodge, a cosy alpine retreat, where our signature nourishing meals and warm beds await after your day in the mountains.

 Guided Walking Tour Overview